Unstoppable-downloads/indexer/readme.md

 | description | string | File description |

 ### FileChunk
-Files are splitted across multiple chunks. `FileChunk` is the data structure that holds each chunk metadata.
+Files are splitted across multiple chunks. `FileChunk` is the data structure that holds each chunk's metadata.

 | Property | Type | Description |
 | ------ | ------ | ------ |